donnatchris/minitalk/readme.txt

 	The function is commonly used in programs that need to wait for a signal (like SIGINT) before resuming execution.
 	Once the signal is received, the program resumes execution after handling the signal.

-signal()
-	prototype:
-		#include <signal.h>
-		void (*signal(int signum, void (*handler)(int)))(int);
-	The signal function in C is used to associate a specific signal (like SIGINT for interrupt or SIGTERM for termination) with a custom handler function.
-This handler is executed when the process receives the signal.
-	The function takes two arguments: the signal number (signum) and a pointer to the handler function, which must follow the prototype:
-		void handler(int).
-	Alternatively, you can use SIG_IGN to ignore the signal or SIG_DFL to restore its default behavior.
-	If the program enters other functions or threads, the signal handler remains valid unless overridden by another signal() or sigaction() call.
-	If you call signal(signum, ...) again within the program, it will overwrite the previous handler.
-	You can restore the default behavior using signal(signum, SIG_DFL).
-	Limitations:
-	While signal is simple to use, it has limitations, such as platform-dependent behavior and potential issues with reentrancy.
-	For better portability and finer control over signal handling, the modern alternative sigaction is recommended.
-	Some signals, like SIGKILL and SIGSTOP, cannot be caught or ignored, as they are managed exclusively by the operating system.

 sleep()
 	prototype:
 		#include <unistd.h>